robander/deprecated-dita/README.md

 `bin/dita --install https://github.com/robander/deprecated-dita/releases/download/v0.1/org.metadita.deprecated.zip`

 To use the plugin, add the parameter `report.deprecated=true` to any DITA-OT transform that uses the full preprocess pipeline.
-For example, using the DITA-OT documentation:
+For example, the following command uses the DITA-OT user guide as an input map:

 `bin/dita --input=docsrc/userguide.ditamap --format=html5 --report.deprecated=true`

+To get a report on your own content, just change the input map parameter to your own content, and run with whatever format and additional parameters you usually use.
 The log will contain informational messages for all deprecated markup.